Throat or larynx cancerVocal cord cancer; Throat cancer; Laryngeal cancer; Cancer of the glottis; Cancer of oropharynx or hypopharynx

 When the tumor is small, either surgery or radiation therapy alone can be used to remove the tumor.

-When the tumor is larger or has spread to lymph nodes in the neck, a combination of radiation and chemotherapy is often used to preserve the voice box.
+When the tumor is larger or has spread to lymph nodes in the neck, a combination of radiation and chemotherapy is often used to save the voice box (vocal cords).
+If this is not possible, the voice box is removed.
+This surgery is called laryngectomy .

-Throat cancers can be cured in 90% of patients if detected early.
-If the cancer has spread to surrounding tissues or lymph nodes in the neck, 50 - 60% of patients can be cured.
-If the cancer has spread (metastasized) to parts of the body outside the head and neck, the cancer is not curable and treatment is aimed at prolonging and improving quality of life.
+Throat cancers may be cured when detected early.
+If the cancer has spread ( metastasized ) to surrounding tissues or lymph nodes in the neck, about half of patients can be cured.
+If the cancer has spread to parts of the body outside the head and neck, the cancer is not curable.
+Treatment is aimed at prolonging and improving quality of life.

 - Airway obstruction